Practical 1: Getting Started

 How do I Know it Worked?

-With Docker running, you will mainly interact with Python through a web page.
+With the virtual machine running, you will mainly interact with Python through your browser.
 To check if it’s running, we just have to visit the web page and see what happens: http://localhost:8888/lab/tree/work/.
 We’ll talk more about exactly what is going on over the next few weeks, but this should show you a page that looks something like this (probably with fewer files listed on the left-hand side):

 Screenshot of Jupyter Lab

-Once you have started a Docker container using any of the above, the machine will continue running until you either restart the computer or tell Docker to stop the container.
+Once you have started a container, the machine will continue running until you either restart the computer or stop the container.
 This can consume memory and battery power indefinitely.

 Setting Up GitHub